Property Owners & Buyers · Melbourne

 Payment is protected until the work is done

 Your payment is held in escrow and only released once the inspection is complete and findings are delivered.
-You're not paying in advance and hoping for the best.
+You're not paying upfront on good faith.

 Free to post